I’ve written this piece because I’m often asked about topics on energy and more. I will periodically update this post.

 Water only becomes more polluted every day.

 It is even more energy intensive to remove organics, conglomerated solids, and metals from water.

-[On a side note, I’m bullish on electrochemistry that involves non-metals based electrodes immersed in dirty industrial waters.
-I think it’s one of the lower cost / gallon solutions that doesn’t leave industrial settings gunked up.]
+On a side note, I’m bullish on electrochemistry that involves non-metals based electrodes immersed in dirty industrial waters.
+I think it’s one of the lower cost / gallon solutions that doesn’t leave industrial settings damaged.

 I’m an industrial systems engineer with a focus on operations research and a keen interest in polymer, textile, fiber engineering.

 I was trained at Georgia Tech in Atlanta, a state engineering school.

 Less than 1% of engineers are materials engineers.
 (This is on par with polymer eng, chemical eng, etc…)